moznion/go-json-ice/README.md

 - it cannot marshal `named type` and `type alias` types automatically
   - if you would like to marshal such them, please implement `json.Marshaler` on the type as like as the above FAQ answer.

+## How to build binaries

+Binaries are built and uploaded by [goreleaser](https://goreleaser.com/).
+Please refer to the configuration file: [.goreleaser.yml](./.goreleaser.yml)

 ## Author

 moznion (<moznion@gmail.com>)